NeekDaSneak/Reading-Notes/Class-08.md

 ## **Windows Event Viewer**

-- When windows crashes it will generate a Blue Screen of Death (BSoD) which is an error spolash screeen memory addresing and a stop code.
+- When windows crashes it will generate a Blue Screen of Death (BSoD) which is an error splash screen memory addressing and a stop code.

 - Why might we use Windows Event Viewer?